SEIR-7-06/ajax-and-apis/README.md

 <a name="conclusion"></a>
 ## Conclusion
 - What's the main use case of AJAX?
 Why would anyone use it?
-- How can we request data from an API using jQuery?
+- How can we request data from an API?

 ***